cmadland/syllabus/README.md

 Any student in this course who has a disability that may prevent him or her from fully demonstrating his or her abilities should contact me personally as soon as possible so we can discuss accommodations necessary to ensure full participation and facilitate your educational opportunities.

-**Title IX Resources and Reporting Requirement**
+**TWU Bullying and Harassment Policy**

+Please ensure that you are familiar with TWU's stance on bullying and harassment

-For any concerns regarding gender-based discrimination, sexual harassment, sexual assault, dating/domestic violence, or stalking, the University offers a variety of resources.
+_For any concerns regarding gender-based discrimination, sexual harassment, sexual assault, dating/domestic violence, or stalking, the University offers a variety of resources.
 To learn more or to report an incident, please contact the Sexual Misconduct Office.
-Also, please be advised that a professor/GA/TA is required to report instances of sexual harassment, sexual assault, or discrimination to the Sexual Misconduct Office.
+Also, please be advised that a professor/GA/TA is required to report instances of sexual harassment, sexual assault, or discrimination to the Sexual Misconduct Office._

 **Adjustments for Pregnancy/Childbirth Related Issues**